FoeMaz/ESPHome_IR_Climate_Ayce/README.md

 This is an extension to the ESP Home IR Remote Climate for Ayce (and maybe generic) ACs Dieses Repository enthält eine **ESPHome**-Komponente zur Steuerung von **Ayce Klimageräten** (z.
 B. vertrieben über Jumbo / Coop) über einen Infrarot (IR)-Sender.
 Damit kannst du deine Ayce-Klimaanlage nahtlos in **Home Assistant** einbinden und automatisieren.

+## AI Disclaimer: I used Gemini and Copilot to write the modules.

+I recorded the Pronto Codes using https://github.com/DAB-LABS/HAIR , then converted the Pronto Codes to binary and used Excel to find the changing bits and the checksum.

 ---

 ## 📑 Inhaltsverzeichnis